Protein Design and Engineering

 Sequence design: ProteinMPNN and LigandMPNN

 ProteinMPNN (Dauparas et al., 2022) is a graph neural network that designs amino-acid sequences for a fixed backbone.
-Trained on PDB structures, it predicts the residue at each position conditioned on the surrounding backbone geometry and (optionally) the identities of neighbouring residues.
-The Science paper reported sequence-recovery rates and experimental success across diverse design tasks, and ProteinMPNN became the de facto inverse-folding standard.
+Trained on PDB structures, it predicts the residue at each position conditioned on the surrounding backbone geometry and, optionally, neighbouring residue identities.
+The Science paper reported sequence-recovery results and experimental tests across selected design tasks.
+It is a widely adopted inverse-folding tool, but task-specific baselines and assays remain necessary.

 Joint and language-model approaches